ckolluru/3D-MUSE-acquire/README.md

 <br>Ensure that xyz is the number you expect.

+Ensure that micromanager is running a server to talk to pycromanager.
+Go to Tools > Options > Run server on port 4827.

 Modifications based on COM ports
 ------------
 Ensure that the COM port for the Arduino is correctly entered.
 It is hardcoded for now.